mdbergmann/cl-gserver/README.md

 The pleasant surprise was ABCL.
 While not being the fastest it is the most robust.
-Where SBCL and CCL were struggling you could throw anything at ABCL and it\'ll cope with it.
-I\'m assuming that this is because of the massively battle proven Java Runtime.
+Where SBCL and CCL were struggling you could throw anything at ABCL and it'll cope with it.
+I'm assuming that this is because of the massively battle proven Java Runtime.